qusp/orange3/scripts/make-installer/readme.txt

   to lsl/; remove the contents of the folder lsl/LSL/liblsl/external/ to reduce installer size (ideally, put a file there which informs users of the omission)
-* make a folder named docs/ and copy versions of the NeuroPype Manual and NeuroPype Release Notes there (not included in this repo)
+* make a folder named docs/ and copy versions of the NeuroPype Manual and NeuroPype Release Notes there (not included in this repo) -- NO LONGER DONE AS OF 1.3.2
 * if you're making an official release, obtain the latest changelog.txt, add it to this folder (and if needed, record any changes made in this version)
 * run generate_file_list.py (you should see a files.nsi and unfiles.nsi